-The Iowa Department of Transportation, hereinafter referred to as the Iowa DOT, through enactment of this program, hereby prohibits discrimination on the basis of race, color, or national origin in programs and activities of any entity that receive federal assistance.
+The Iowa DOT, through enactment of this program, hereby prohibits discrimination on the basis of race, color, or national origin in programs and activities of any entity that receive federal assistance.
 The law provides that: "[n]o person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal assistance."
 42 U.S.C. § 2000d.
-Entities, whether public or private, that receive federal assistance (called recipients) from any federal agency, including the Federal Highway Administration (FHWA), must take concrete steps to ensure nondiscrimination in their programs and activities.
+Entities, whether public or private, that receive federal assistance from any federal agency, including the Federal Motor Carrier Safety Administration (FMSCA), must take concrete steps to ensure nondiscrimination in their programs and activities.

-The Iowa DOT further assures every effort will be made to ensure nondiscrimination in all its programs and activities, regardless of whether those programs and activities are federally funded.
+The Iowa DOT further assures nondiscrimination in all its programs and activities, regardless of whether those programs and activities are federally funded.